pnappa/CLImage/README.md

     - investigate speeding up & lowering space of the `_rgb_to_ansi` fn. there are some clever algorithms i can use
         - prebake a voronoi diagram into a trapezoidal map, which can be queried in logn time: https://stackoverflow.com/a/1901885/1129185
     - might want to investigate accuracy of the existing color lookup
     - investigate different scaling modes?
-256 color sometimes looks better for colors?
+256 color sometimes looks better for colors (than truecolor)?
-    - add 16 color mode (we have the colours already, they're the top ones in the `rgb_to_ansi` fn.
-        - if we do, should we add different colouring modes? solarised, gruvbox, xterm, etc. This seems like a feature no other library has
-        - should we add a 8 color mode?
     - rename the `_toAnsi` fn, as it's not really right (ANSI is restricted to the 16 color stuff, right?)
+    - investigate why solarized palette looks worse on solarized theme..?

 # Features
  - Custom sized images
  - ASCII or Unicode support
-    - Unicode enables more detailed images
+    - Unicode enables 4x more detail
- - 256 color or Truecolor (16 million colors) support
+ - 8/16/256/Truecolor support, for a wider gamut of colors
+ - Selectable system palettes to adjust for user terminal themes

 # Usage